enkidevs/curriculum/python-playground-questions/python-playground-core/calculator-class/calculator-class.md

 Can you create a `Calculator` class that has the ability to multiply, divide, subtract and add two numbers?

-After creating the class, call each of the four methods with numbers to confirm it works.
+After creating the class, call each of the four methods to confirm it works.

 To achieve this, you can use the following concepts:
 - class creation (`class Something:`)